 Making Use of Full Practice Authority

 In many states, a nurse practitioner has Full Practice Authority to provide medical care to patients.
 This means a nurse practitioner must meet or exceed the minimum standards for each state to have a license to practice and provide care to patients.
 With this Full Practice Authority, the nurse practitioner can prescribe medications, meet with patients to clarify their conditions, and diagnose medical problems, thereby lightening or even relieving the physician’s caseload.

 States may also grant Full Practice Authority to physician assistants who can independently provide the care patients need thanks to their high level of education and training.

 Although nurse practitioners and physician assistants are given Full Practice Authority, the standards do not apply to Certified Registered Nurse Anesthetists or CRNAs.
-Today they are the only high-level nurse professional with specialized training that still requires a physician's supervision to provide treatment.
+Today they are the only high-level nurse professionals with specialized training that still requires a physician's supervision to provide treatment.